All Episodes

 That is racism.

-You cannot deny it, you cannot run for it, and I kneel in honor of them.
+And I kneel in honor of them.

-They cannot fathom how many of us feel watching people take a knee and put their fist up as a protest against our flag, our anthem, our country, and those that fought Bled and died for all our liberties, freedom, our constitutional way of life.
+They cannot fathom how many of us feel watching people take a knee and put their fist up as a protest against our flag, our anthem, our country, and those that fought, bled, and died for all our liberties, freedom, our constitutional way of life.

-They they think they can't fathom that we have sincere love and appreciation of this country that transcends any other topic.
+They think they can't fathom that we have sincere love and appreciation of this country that transcends any other topic.

-That's how offbeat their head is ladies and gentlemen, we'd like to take a second to hear the immortal Bob Grant's thoughts about the world today.
+Ladies and gentlemen, we'd like to take a second to hear the immortal Bob Grant's thoughts about the world today.

-Hey, uh, ladies and gentlemen is sick and it's getting sicker.
+Hey, ladies and gentlemen, it's sick and it's getting sicker.

-Now, back to the Sean Hannity show.
+Now, back to the Sean Hannity Show.

-All right, 25 to the top of the hour, toll-free.
+Hi, 25 to the top of the hour.

 And he was having chats.